-The insurance companies are going to turn their attention to some more “basic” information such as:
+From there the insurance companies are going to turn their attention to some more basic information.

 Did you know that insurance companies are also going to be interested in:

-As well as a host of other “non-health” related topics which could potentially have a significant affect in the outcome of your life insurance application.
+As well as a host of other non-health related topics which might have a significant affect on the outcome of your life insurance application.

 Top 16 Cancers Life Insurance Companies See Most Frequently

-Detection and diagnosis can significantly improve one’s chances of beating their cancer, there are still WAY too many men and women losing their fight each and every year.
+While early detection and diagnosis can significantly improve one’s chances of beating cancer, there are still too many men and women losing their fight each and every year.

-Many life insurance companies will be very interested in the “specifics” of your situation and will certainly want to know:
+This is why many life insurance companies will be very interested in the specifics of your situation and will certainly want to know:

 - How old were you when you were first diagnosed?